blended-insights/carver/apps/api/SERVICE_INTERFACES.md

 ## Updates and Changes

+### April 14, 2025 - Removed Versioning from Neo4j Graph

+- Removed version-based tracking from the Neo4j graph database
+- Simplified data model by eliminating Version nodes and related relationships
+- Made `path` property unique on File nodes to ensure data integrity
+- Updated file deletion queries to directly remove nodes instead of marking as deleted
+- Enhanced seeder service to handle file changes without version tracking
+- Modified all processors to work without version dependencies
+- This change improves performance by reducing relationship traversals and simplifies the codebase
+- Changes are backward compatible with existing API endpoints

 ### April 14, 2025 - Git Service Enhancement for User Identity

 - Fixed bug where Git commit operations were failing due to missing user identity